 Pour the batter over the peaches then spread into an even layer and sprinkle with a little extra cinnamon and sugar.
 I really think this makes a difference taste-wise – super yummy!

 Bake the cobbler for 22-26 minutes at 375 degrees, or until the top is golden brown, then let cool for 10-15 minutes before serving with a big scoop of vanilla ice cream.
-I MEAN!!!!
-This easy and summery, small batch dessert recipe is HEAVEN!!
-I hope you enjoy!
+This easy gluten free dessert recipe is HEAVEN!
+Enjoy enjoy!

-Sugar Cookie Peach Cobbler for Two is a cozy gluten-free dessert recipe that makes just enough for you and a friend.
-Made in just one bowl, it's a cinch to whip up!
+Gluten Free Peach Cobbler is a cozy dessert recipe that makes just enough for 2.
+Made in just one bowl, from kitchen staples, it's the perfect treat any time of year.

 - 1lb peaches (about 3-4 small peaches), peeled and sliced into eighths